DashFin/financial-asset-relationship-db/TEST_ADDITIONS_SUMMARY.md

 ✅ Greetings messages are short and plain text
 ✅ Label workflow has no config checking
 ✅ PR agent workflow has no chunking code
-✅ APISecworkflow has no credential checking
+✅ APISec workflow has no credential checking

 ### Configuration Simplifications
 ✅ No context management section